 How do you balance work and a social life?

-When I first qualified my main aim was to build a strong following no client base so I was using all available time to train clients.
+When I first qualified, my main aim was to build a client base so I was using all available time to train clients.
 I found I was working around 50-55 hours a week which left me with little time to train or spend time with friends.
-I then use certain days as social days.
+I then used certain days as social days.
 My trick now is when booking clients in for their next sessions I don't let them see the pages in my diary so they cannot see what my free time is.
 So now I have set times that I train clients the rest of my time I can now enjoy away from work.

 What are your top 3 trainer tips?